-Organize kids rooms?
+Organize a kid's room?
 Now there's a challenge - primarily because putting things away does not come naturally to children.
 (Adults either, for that matter.)

-To buck nature's more laid-back tendencies in kids, create fun, playful storage solutions for kids rooms for that are easy for them to maintain.
+To buck nature's clutter collecting tendencies in kids, you'll need to create fun, playful storage systems that are simple enough for a child to maintain.

-These bedroom organization ideas can help make the process easier for big and little bodies.
+These 10 bedroom storage ideas can help make the decluttering process easier.

 Listen to her ideas; go through her possessions together.
 The goal: Cull as much as possible with her input; set disputed items aside.

 For the iffy items: try to persuade her that her outgrown toys will

 mean the world to a less fortunate younger girl.
 And it just might be worth